WinSQL » Knowledge base

 Transferring data from

 MS SQL Server

-This article demonstrate how to migrate data between Netezza and MS SQL Server databases, it talks about challenges faced when converting between different data types as well as transferring binary data.
+This article demonstrates how to migrate data between Netezza and MS SQL Server databases, it talks about challenges faced when converting between different data types as well as transferring binary data.

 Using WinSQL for data migration

 WinSQL is a universal tool that can migrate data from any ODBC compliant data source to any ODBC compliant target.

 Since WinSQL is ODBC compliant, you can connect to almost any database currently available in the market today.
 This includes heavy duty relational databases like Oracle, MS SQL Server, IBM DB2 and Sybase to single user file bases databases like MS Access, Paradox and DBase.

 Data migration challenges

 Here are some typical challenges that must be met when transferring data

 - Data type conversion - Often databases use different set of data types, which differ in precision and names.
 It is important to match data types closely as possible to avoid data truncation